France's next-generation aircraft carrier will be nuclear-powered, says Macron

 The French state will invest one billion euros during the first development phase that will end in 2025, the Ministry of Armed Forces said.
 Ministry officials declined to comment on media reports that the vessel could cost more than 5 billion euros ($6.05 billion).

+“Naval Group is very proud to build the largest warship ever built in France”, the company CEO, Pierre Eric Pommelet, said in a statement.

-Three other Western aircraft carriers have been built since the Charles de Gaulle was first deployed.
-The U.S. Navy’s Gerald R. Ford and America, and the British Royal Navy’s Queen Elizabeth, which cost about 3.1 billion pounds ($4.03 billion).
+Three other Western aircraft carriers have been commissioned since the Charles de Gaulle was first deployed, including The U.S. Navy’s USS Gerald R. Ford and the British Royal Navy’s HMS Queen Elizabeth, which cost about 3.1 billion pounds ($4.03 billion).

 Our Standards: The Thomson Reuters Trust Principles.